3 incredible stories from the life of nanoscience pioneer Mildred Dresselhaus

 Life forced Dresselhaus to change directions several times throughout her career.
 Instead of seeing these changes as setbacks, she realized they were opportunities to have an impact on a diverse set of fields.

 In 1990, she faced another turning point when the National Magnetic Laboratory relocated from Massachusetts to Florida.
 The move forced her to give up many of the techniques she had been using to investigate the properties of carbon and graphite fibers, which laid the groundwork for the creation of super-strong nanomaterials, among other uses.
-Undaunted, she started looking into carbon nanotubes— which could power the next generation of computers and batteries — and published a landmark paper predicting them in 1992, and the authoritative book on the subject in 1996.
+Undaunted, she started looking into carbon nanotubes — which could power the next generation of computers and batteries — and published a landmark paper predicting them in 1992, as well as the authoritative book on the subject in 1996.